zushenyan/HTML5-realtime-multiplayer-demo/README.md

 * Python: [gevent-socket.io](https://github.com/abourget/gevent-socketio)

 ## How to run
 1. Make sure you have [libevent](http://libevent.org/) in your environment.
-If you are on mac, you can `brew` one.
+If you are on mac and have [homebrew](http://mxcl.github.com/homebrew/), you can `brew` one.
 2. Run `pip install gevent-socketio` to get gevent-socket.io library.
 It is required to run this program.
 3. `cd` to this directory and type `python server.py` and open your browser with `http://localhost:8080/index.html`.